Spring 2007 Fellows

 Upon receiving her master's, Michelle became a Mississippi Delta corps member of Teach for America in Helena, Arkansas.
 As a reading and writing teacher, Michelle sought to motivate her students to develop a reflective capacity and lifelong passion for the written word.

-Michelle has been published in the New York Times and L.A.
+Michelle has been published in the New York Times, Public Books and L.A.
 Review of Books.
-Following her current clerkship, Michelle will clerk for the Hon.
-Claudia Wilken, chief judge of the Northern District of California.

 DROR LADIN is currently a Skadden Fellow at the ACLU Immigrants' Rights Project in New York.